A Budget Guide to Ninh Binh: Bicycle Map + Itinerary

 How to get to Ninh Binh

-You can get to Ninh Binh by train or by bus.
+You can get to Ninh Binh by train, bus, or van.
 Hanoi to Ninh Binh is about 2.5 hours either way.
 The Hanoi Ninh Binh price is pretty similar by train or bus as well.

 Ninh Binh train station is also on the north-south Vietnam train route, so you can stop off if you’re traveling from Central or South Vietnam on your way up to Hanoi.

-We also heard there was a bus from Ninh Binh to Sapa, which is more convenient than going through Hanoi if that’s also on your itinerary.
-However, Sapa to Ninh Binh is still a full day’s journey by train or bus!
+We also heard there’s a bus from Ninh Binh to Sapa, which is more convenient than going through Hanoi if that’s also on your itinerary.
+However, Sapa to Ninh Binh is still a full day’s journey!

-Our train tickets from Ga Hanoi to Ninh Binh cost about $7 each way (2018), and we booked train tickets online a few weeks in advance.
+Our train tickets from Ga Hanoi to Ninh Binh cost about $7 each way in second class, and we booked train tickets online a few weeks in advance.

 Compare and book Vietnam transit tickets on BookAway here >